joshpc/StyledFontGAN/README.md

 ## Motivation Behind This Project
 This is a simple project that I've been using to teach myself all about GANs, and getting familiar with Python.
 I don't claim to be talented when it comes to machine learning, but I want to understand it's capabilities and the challenges that can arise.

+Please note that this is a side project, and not academic research.
+Ultimately, the goal is to apply this to non-latin alphabets where producing fonts are extremely time consuming.

 ## Prior Work and Acknowledgements

 A lot of this project is inspired by the following research papers and their associated code: